nlamonaco86/CastlesAndCoding/README.md

 node seed
 ```

+To play in the browser:

-Then, navigate to to ./CLI
+navigate to the root directory:

 ```
-node cnc
+node server
 ```

 [Have fun storming the castle!](https://www.youtube.com/watch?v=AjUmULa0R-8)